-This quirky coming-of-age story centers on Lucas (Corey Haim), an "accelerated" (by two grades) 14-year-old boy with a passion for insects.
+LUCAS is a quirky coming-of-age story centering on Lucas (Corey Haim), an "accelerated" (by two grades) 14-year-old boy with a passion for insects.
 Lucas lucks out when he befriends newcomer Maggie (Kerri Green) and hangs out with her over the summer.
 To impress her, Lucas lies about his family and pretends to be friends with the popular kids.
 But when school starts, Lucas is humiliated at the first pep rally.
 When Maggie falls for the school quarterback (Charlie Sheen), Lucas talks his way onto the team in a last-ditch attempt to get her attention, but he fumbles the big pass and is crushed in a pileup.
 However, his bravado wins over even the jocks who called him a freak.
 The team gives him a cool jacket; Lucas is ecstatic.

 Is it any good?

-Though Lucas takes its time developing, a terrific young cast and understated comic sensibility make this heartwarming mid-'80s sleeper a winner.
-It's an honest portrayal of the highs and lows of adolescent life.
+Though this movie takes its time developing, a terrific young cast and understated comic sensibility make this heartwarming mid-'80s sleeper a winner.
+Lucas is an honest portrayal of the highs and lows of adolescent life.
 Viewers may cringe and even laugh at Lucas' outrageous antics, but they'll also sympathize with him.
 That's because no matter how clever Lucas is at covering the pain of being rejected, he's still the outsider who desperately wants to fit in.

 The supporting characters are impressively complex as well.
 In most films of this sort, Charlie Sheen's football player would be the obvious villain.
 Playing against type of the stereotypical coldhearted jock, Sheen's character looks out for Lucas, even while he's falling for the girl Lucas loves.
 The casting is good all around.
 Excellent early performances from Haim and Sheen, as well as Winona Rider in her film debut, do much to place this teen-angst film a cut above most.